 NBA summer league: How to watch, livestream, schedule, channels and more

 NBA Summer League games are here.
 During this summer offseason, all 30 teams will hit the court for games across Las Vegas, Sacramento and Salt Lake City.
 The 2023 NBA summer season is stirring up some extra buzz due to one new 7-foot-4 San Antonio Spurs player in particular: Victor Wembanyama.
-The French player made his post-draft NBA debut on opening night of the NBA 2K24 Summer League last night, scoring nine points with eight rebounds and five blocks in his first Spurs game.
-The San Antonio Spurs beat the Charlotte Hornets 76-68.
+The French player made his post-draft NBA debut on opening night of the NBA 2K24 Summer League, scoring nine points with eight rebounds and five blocks in his first Spurs game.
+The San Antonio Spurs beat the Charlotte Hornets 76-68. in his second summer game on the court, the Spurs player dropped 27 points and had 12 rebounds and three blocks.
+While Wembanyama's comeback wasn't enough to win the game for the Spurs, it was enough to quiet his critics (for now).
+Now, Victor Wembanyama is reportedly being granted some rest for the rest of the summer.

-Ready to kick back, relax and watch more basketball this summer?
-Here’s how to watch NBA Summer League games, including where to stream more of Wembanyama's games without cable and the full schedule for the NBA 2K24 Summer League.
+But that doesn't mean Summer League games are over.
+Ready to kick back, relax and watch more basketball this season?
+Here’s how to watch NBA Summer League games, including where to stream more games without cable and the full schedule for the NBA 2K24 Summer League.

 What channel are NBA summer league games on?